 Shoes: Close toed shoes are required for boys and girls to protect their feet when we are outside.
 NO Flip flops please.
 This is especially important in the younger classes where they easily fall and run around a lot.

 Discipline: Academic Mentors are in charge of their class and the students in their class, even if the parent is present.
 Please allow the Academic Mentors to handle your student during class time.
 Students will first be redirected to appropriate behavior or compliance.
-If the behavior persists, then a classroom Assistant may be placed near them to help guide their attention and behavior.
+If the behavior persists, then a classroom Assistant if available, may be placed near them to help guide their attention and behavior.
 The Academic Mentor may reserve the right to handle the situation using their best judgement for that particular situation and child.
-If the Academic Mentor feels it necessary, then they reserve the right to require a parent to pick up their student or require a parent to remain on campus with their student.
+If the Academic Mentor feels it necessary, then they reserve the right to require a parent to remain on campus with their student, or pick up their student if necessary.
 Academic Mentors also reserve the right to revoke drop-off privileges, suspending them until appropriate behavior is maintained for a minimum time period in class with the parent present.
-Appropriate behavior is defined as listening to instructions, being respectful, maintaining cooperation and kindness with the Academic Mentor and fellow students.
+Appropriate behavior is defined as listening to instructions, being respectful, maintaining cooperation, and kindness with the Academic Mentor and fellow students.